/

 ActiveCampaign Campaign Types

 HubSpot has a relatively rich concept of a campaign.
-HubSpot offers examples of the types of campaigns that can be run using their Campaign App.
+HubSpot provides examples of campaigns that can be run using its Campaign App.

 Feature-laden Marketo offers Smart Campaign functionality.
 With a Smart Campaign, “the second someone does something,” a flow (series of steps) can be triggered.